-We buy and manage land for conservation and partner with Aboriginal groups and other landowners (such as farmers), to help them to do the same.
+We buy and manage land for conservation and partner with Aboriginal groups and other landowners (such as farmers), to help them plan and achieve conservation goals on their land too.

 Independent and informed by science, our purpose is to return the bush to good health.